 what questions will ask in java interview about JDBC interview questions?
 JDBC (Java Database Connectivity) is used to connect database to perform database operations: create, read, update, delete.

 Java JDBC is an API to connect and execute the query with the database.
 JDBC API uses JDBC drivers to connect with the database.

 2. What are the different types of statements in JDBC?

 JDBC API has 3 Interfaces and every interface has it’s own features. key interfaces are:

 Statement: which is used to run simple SQL statements like select and update.
-Statement interfaces used for general-purpose to access database.
+Statement interfaces used for general-purpose to access the database.
 It is useful when you are using static SQL statements at runtime.
-The Statement interface cannot accept parameters, it accept query only. if you have any parameter, you can pass by concatenation of string, but this is not preferable due to SQL injection.
+The Statement interface cannot accept parameters, it accepts query only. if you have any parameter, you can pass by concatenation of string, but this is not preferable due to SQL injection.